cdl-geneseo/cdl-geneseo.github.io/_posts/2020-12-30-workshop-announcement-managing-your-google-cloud-storage.md

 tags: workshops
 ---

-The Center for Digital Learning is excited to announce that we will be hosting a workshop on optimizing how you can organize and use your Google Drive at Geneseo.
+<span class="drop">T</span>HE Center for Digital Learning is excited to announce that we will be hosting a workshop on optimizing how you can organize and use your Google Drive at Geneseo.
 This workshop will be presented by [Laurie Fox](https://www.geneseo.edu/cdl/leadership), our Assistant Director for Online Learning.

 ## Description